CruelDrool/Nurfed/README.md

 	* Wow micro menu:
 		* All buttons are added and working.
 		* Keybindings displayed.
-		* Some buttons greyed out if the Player is too low level or is on a Starter Edition account.
+		* Some buttons greyed out if the the features aren't available to the player.
+	* Custom time abbreviation: Custom function to convert seconds into days, hours and minutes.
+	* Shaman class color (Classic): set the color to blue like in TBC and later.
+	* Money receipt (Classic and BCC): the money receipt feature that exists Retail.
+Tells you how much you've gained at the vendor/mailbox.

 ### What's missing/incomplete
-* Options are severely incomplete.
+* Options are incomplete, but improving.
 * Skins.
 * Missing features (that I can think of):
 	* Auto-repair.